 - Applications Deadline: September 30, 2018

 - Scholarship Award: The total scholarship is valued at R 144 000.00 and will be paid out in 3 instalments.
-The scholarship will be administered through the successful candidate’s university funding office, and it will cover tuition fees and research costs and contribute towards living expenses.
-Continued payment of the scholarship will depend upon the candidate’s satisfactory progress according to agreed goals.
+The sponsorship will be administered through the successful candidate’s university funding office, and it will cover tuition fees and research costs and contribute towards living expenses.
+Continued payment of the support will depend upon the candidate’s satisfactory progress according to agreed goals.
 Additionally, the successful candidate will receive financial support for publication costs and attend a national conference.
 The successful candidate will be mentored by experienced researchers within the CEBHA+ or Cochrane South Africa Network.

 - Nationality: This scholarship is available for South African citizens.